 Onur Avatar

-A deterministic model predicts the outcome of an experiment with certainty.
+A deterministic model predicts the outcome of an experiment with certainty for example:

 • Velocity of a falling object $v = gt$.

-A probabilistic or stochastic model assigns a probability to each possible outcome.
+A probabilistic or stochastic model assigns a probability to each possible outcome such as:

 When there are $N$ possible equally likely outcomes, and $k$ succeses, then the probability is: